ria08/ria08/README.md

 ## 💫 About Me

-I'm currently pursuing an **Integrated M.S. in Data Science** (specialisation in Deep Learning) through a joint programme between **Liverpool John Moores University (LJMU)** and **IIIT Bangalore** — with a strong focus on building a career at the intersection of data engineering, cloud infrastructure, and analytics.
+I'm currently pursuing an **Integrated M.S. in Data Science** through a joint programme between Liverpool John Moores University (LJMU) and IIIT Bangalore with a strong focus on building a career at the intersection of analytics, cloud infrastructure, and data engineering.

-Beyond building pipelines, I'm also a **tech writer** — I write regularly on **Medium**, breaking down data concepts, tools, and project walkthroughs for the broader data community.
+Beyond building pipelines, I'm also a tech writer.
+I write regularly on **Medium**, breaking down data concepts, tools, and project walkthroughs for the broader data community.

-- 🔭 **Current Projects:** Olist Marketplace Analysis & Sales Automation (cloud-native, end-to-end)
+- 🔭 **Current Projects:** Olist Marketplace Analysis & Sales Automation pipeline (end-to-end)
 - 🎓 **Pursuing:** Integrated M.S. in Data Science — LJMU × IIIT Bangalore
-- ✍️ **Tech Writer:** Regularly publish on [Medium](https://medium.com/)
+- ✍️ **Tech Writer:** Regularly publish on [Medium](https://medium.com/@singhria.0829))
 - 📫 **Contact:** singhria.0829@gmail.com

 ---